U.S. officials respond to Iran's missile attack on two American air bases in Iraq

 We do not seek escalation or war, but will defend ourselves against any aggression.

 President Trump said he will address the nation Wednesday morning with an update on the situation.
+Click here to watch President Trump's address.

 More News